 So avoid retelling the lies.
 Especially avoid putting them in headlines, leads and tweets.
 As a journalist or editor you know about positioning as a form of emphasis.
 So avoid putting the lies first or last.
 Here’s how to serve your readers a tasty truth sandwich.
 Read about better practices for reporting on extremism and manipulation here.
 And for dessert, we have this splendid example of how to tweet:

 Sick of the outrageous lies you see on social media?
 Then join our campaign.
-To those of your family, friends and connections who inadvertently help boost propaganda, please invite them to read this article.
-And if you see a quote-retweet of a blatant lie, a reply to a tweet with dangerous disinformation, or a journalist or headline “reporting” a lie by repeating it — and thus spreading propaganda! — consider dropping them a private message.
+To those of your family, friends and connections who inadvertently help boost lies, disinformation, propaganda or conspiracy theories, please invite them to read this article.
+And if you see a quote-retweet of a blatant lie, a reply to a tweet with dangerous disinformation, or a journalist or headline “reporting” a lie by repeating it — and thus spreading it! — consider dropping them a private message.
 Or tag their author in a tweet linking to this article.
-Hashtag: #STOPpropaganda.
 Thank you for making a difference!

-1 This will only help algorithms boost the ranking and visibility of the lies/disinformation/propaganda, and thus grow their audience.
+1 This will only help algorithms boost the ranking and visibility of the lies/disinformation/conspiracy theory/propaganda, and thus grow their audience.

 2 Even a quote tweet saying “This is a lie” or providing context or a fact-check is still… a retweet.
 It spreads the lies and propaganda, it boosts their ranking and visibility, it grows their audience.